Thellavarithe Guruvaram: Plot

 Veeru and Madhu, both brought up in traditional families, are arranged to get married.
 On the eve of their wedding day, Veeru plans to run away from the marriage.
 While on his way, he sees Madhu running away as well.
 After trying to get each other to run away so they can blame the other for ending the marriage, they both sit down and tell each other their reasons for running away.

 Veeru runs a construction company founded by his father, together with his friends including Balu and Shweta.
-One night, after getting beaten up in a brawl at a bar, he is attended to by Dr Krishna Veni at the hospital.
+One night, after being thrashed in a brawl at a bar, he is attended to by Dr Krishna Veni at the hospital.
 After a few days, he asks her out for dinner, and they start dating.
 But they frequently have misunderstandings because of Krishna's jealousy and overthinking.
-One evening, while he meets her family, Veeru misinterprets the situation and inadvertently supports the guy her family plans on getting her married to.
+One evening, while he meets her family, Veeru misinterprets the situation and inadvertently supports the man her family plans to have her marry.
 This causes a huge fight between Veeru and Krishna, resulting in her breaking up with him.
 Meanwhile, for a while, his father has been forcing Veeru to get married as per his wishes.
 Heartbroken, he finally agrees to the marriage.
 But on the eve of the wedding, just a couple of hours before he starts narrating his story, Krishna calls him asking him to come to elope with her before her wedding, which is scheduled for the next day as well.
 And thus, Veeru plans to elope and run away from the wedding.